mattermost/mattermost-handbook/operations/finance/staff-member-expenses/how-to-spend-company-money.md

 ### Other computer technology

-If you need a device other than a laptop or mobile phone such as an iPad or equivalent for your role, you should have a business use reason for the device and authorization from your manager before purchasing.
+If you need a device other than a laptop or mobile phone for your role, you should have a business use reason for the device and authorization from your manager before purchasing.
 If both are satisfied, you can proceed with purchasing the device on your own or you can reach out to [People Ops](https://community.mattermost.com/private-core/channels/ask-people-team) who can purchase this for you.

 After you obtain the asset, it's necessary to register your hardware by completing the [Asset Registration Form](https://docs.google.com/forms/d/e/1FAIpQLSfesCJ-XMvXjBxeAYJxvzzbvZHnSv2rH9I48IioJrURNhd7Eg/viewform) if any one or more of the following criteria are met: